Texas Probate Attorneys

 Before an estate can be distributed among beneficiaries, it must be used to pay the outstanding debts.
 To this end, the administrator or executor may publish an ad in a local newspaper seeking claims from creditors.
 After verifying the claims, the administrator of the estate is required to pay them by using the estate assets.

-this image shows a stack of past due bills with a cellphone adding up the total. texas probate attorneys may be able to negotiate favorable settlements on past due bills.
+This image shows a stack of past due bills with a cellphone adding up the total.
+Texas probate attorneys may be able to negotiate favorable settlements on past due bills.

 Before beneficiaries can receive their portion of the estate, creditors must first be paid.